wejn/odorik-spa/README.md

 (l/p: `888`) to play with it.

 ## Credits
-© 2021 Michal Jirků
+© 2021 Michal Jirků, licensed under AGPL-3.0
-Licensed under GNU AFFERO GENERAL PUBLIC LICENSE, Version 3